 As a writer, you are given (or set for yourself) some particular task, and then you are given (or give yourself) a deadline.
 These are both arbitrary.
 Unless the pass (a “pass” is what we writers call moving through the script making either large or small changes) is very mechanical, no one really knows if the time frame is right for the amount of work.
 Although I’m sure experience is helpful in guessing more accurately, everyone is still pretty much guessing, .
 Sometimes you can aim low in terms of your ambitions to insure you meet a deadline, and sometimes you aim high, and then you might fall a little bit short.
 Hopefully it’s not yet the last draft, so you know you’ll go back and get it in the next revision.

 Writing happens in layers, like painting a wall where the old color shows through, but you can’t cover it up right away- you have to wait for the first coat to dry and then go back over it.
 And that’s only after you’ve spackled and sanded–and sometimes you’ve misjudged what the paint can cover so you have to go back and spackle and sand down a rough patch and then paint it again.
 Everyone has a vague sense of what it is to paint a wall, but only people who have painted walls look at walls and think about how many coats it took, or the thought that went in to the color selection.
 And if you’ve painted walls, if you see a room that’s not quite finished, you have a sense of what the room has been, and where it’s going so it’s like seeing the past and the future at the same time.
-Having seen what Bridesmaids became– this draft was like that–and nowhere more more tangible that in this note.
+This script draft was like that–and nowhere more tangible that in this note.

 The second reason this made me happy was that it seem like these writers are in a place where they have the freedom to say “the draft is a little rough.”
-It’s always my instinct acknowledge flaws in the work–to me it seems like I’m saying, “Hey, I know what I’m doing, I know the standard we’re aiming for–and we’re going to get there, but we’re not there yet.”
+It’s always my instinct to acknowledge flaws in the work.
+To me, this is saying, “Hey, I know what I’m doing, I know the standard we’re aiming for–and we’re going to get there, but we’re not there yet.”
 But what I’ve been told is that acknowledging weakness is rarely understood as confidence.
 Instead it comes across as insecure, and might sway people to see flaws they wouldn’t have otherwise noticed.
 As a woman in particular, it’s dangerous to come off as apologizing, or self-deprecating, because people are quick to lose confidence in you.
 And, of course, I’ve been told, a man would never point out weaknesses in his own work, he’d leave that for others to do.
 Because mostly, even though you are put on a “team” to create a work, and it seems like that team is there to support each other, the underpinnings of the structure are innately adversarial.
 Everyone has to protect themselves from the perception that they might lack either competence or good judgement.
 The second you lose authority, or people’s faith, whomever brought you on board is in danger too.
 So almost everyone is in danger of having either creative control or their job taken away…and no one is more vulnerable than the writer.

 So writing a note like this is also a gesture of trust.
 They must trust that whomever they’re sending this script to is not someone who will use it as a reason to question their abilities and start thinking about who can replace them, but is someone they feel is actually on their team.
 It might be they are working with someone (Judd Apatow?) whom they don’t have to sequester, and who might actually give input toward what they’re working on and help make it better.